ProJSLib/jsbits/README.md

 ### About the jsbits object

-This UMD version pointed by the "browser" field works with AMD and CJS module systems but, if no one is detected, it adds the function in the `jQuery.jsbits` namespace, if this already exists, or in the global `jsbits` object (i.e. `window.jsbits`).
+This UMD version, pointed by the "browser" field, works with AMD and CJS module systems but if no one is detected, it adds the function in the `jQuery.jsbits` namespace, if this already exists, or in the global `jsbits` object (i.e. `window.jsbits`).

-If you dont need AMD/CJS support, you can load the functions from its index.b.min.js file.
+If you dont need AMD/CJS support, you can load the functions from the index.b.min.js file.

 The following example allows loading @jsbits functions in jQuery: